 The effort of GI has changed character over the years.
 An essential task of GI is still to administer the owners' contributions to maintenance and improvement of housing blocks, which according to the rent legislation have to be placed at GI, until the contribution is to be used.
 Another task is to carry out compulsory maintenance of housing blocks, where the ordered maintenance is not carried out within a given period of time.
-Furthermore, GI lends out vast amounts for maintenance and improvement of the housing blocks, affiliated to GI via an account.
-For the time being, the GI lends out up to 600 mio.
-DKK a year at attractive interest rates for housing blocks worthy of preservation and 4 % for other housing blocks.
+Furthermore, GI lends out money for maintenance and improvement of the housing blocks, affiliated to GI via an account.
+The

 GI aims for a high level of quality, both with regard to the craftsmanship, but also with regard to the architectural standards.
 Therefore, GI offers free architectural aid to the house owners, who are planning large improvement and maintenance projects.
 The condition to be fullfilled in order to obtain the cheapest loans for housing blocks worthy of preservation, is that in return, the housing block meets certain stipulated quality standards, thus ensuring our cultural heritage and creating good and beautiful houses.